tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 .. code-block:: python

-    json_post('URL TO POST TO', {'FIELD NAME 1': 'DATA FOR FIELD NAME 1', 'FIELD NAME 2': 'DATA FOR FIELD NAME 2', 'FIELD NAME 3': 'DATA FOR FIELD NAME 3'})
+    json_post('URL TO POST TO', {'FIELD NAME 1': 'DATA FOR FIELD NAME 1', 'FIELD NAME 2': 'DATA FOR FIELD NAME 2', 'FIELD NAME 3': 'DATA FOR FIELD NAME 3'}, {'HEADER TAG1': 'HEADER DATA1'})

 This function allows you to access and external API or website using a POST.
+The headers are optional.

 *ai_categorize*